Drothschild89/Riley-Dustin-Project/README.md

  How To Use:
   After typing ruby bin/run.rb type in one of the following
-    -'Player info' to see information on a player -'Compare players' to compare two players' information -'Batting average' to see a batter's batting average -'Pitching ERA' to see a pitcher's earned runs average -'Delete player' to delete a player from the local database -'Team info' to see information on a team -'Compare teams' to compare two teams' information -'Display team players' to display all players on a team in 2017 -'Delete team' to delete a team from the local database -'exit' to exit out of the program
+    *'Player info' to see information on a player *'Compare players' to compare two players' information *'Batting average' to see a batter's batting average *'Pitching ERA' to see a pitcher's earned runs average *'Delete player' to delete a player from the local database *'Team info' to see information on a team *'Compare teams' to compare two teams' information *'Display team players' to display all players on a team in 2017 *'Delete team' to delete a team from the local database *'exit' to exit out of the program

   Contributers:
     This application was created by Riley Iverson of Seattle, Washington and Dustin Rothschild of San Jose, California